The Sonos Beam (Gen 1) vs Sonos Beam (Gen 2): Your Questions Answered

-Like many Sonos fans, we were excited to hear of the newly announced updates parcelled up in the Sonos Beam Gen 2 (RRP £449).
-One of our biggest questions about the new Beam was of course how it compares to the original Sonos Beam Gen 1 (RRP £399), so we’ve pitted these two products against each other to see what else you get for your money with this brand new iteration.
+Like many Sonos fans, we were excited to hear of the updates parcelled up in the Sonos Beam Gen 2 (RRP £499).
+One of our biggest questions about the second generation Beam was of course how it compares to the original Sonos Beam Gen 1 (RRP £399), so we’ve pitted these two products against each other to see what else you get for your money with this next iteration.
 Here are Smart Home Sounds thoughts on Sonos Beam Gen 1 vs Sonos Beam Gen 2

 Article Breakdown